 Similarly, managers of state-owned enterprises are often appointed on the basis of cronyism rather than competence.
 Many DVC governments, particularly in Africa, have created "marketing boards" as the sole purchaser of agricultural products from local farmers.
 The boards buy farm products at artificially low prices and sell them at higher world prices; the "profit" ends up in the pockets of government officials.
 In recent years the perception of government has shifted from that of catalyst and promoter of growth to that of a potential impediment to development.
-According to a recent ranking of 90 nations based on perceived corruption, the 40 nations at the bottom of the list (most corrupt) were DVCs.
-Global Perspective 16W.1 shows the 3 least corrupt nations, the United States, and the 12 most corrupt nations according to the index.
+According to a recent ranking of 179 nations based on perceived corruption, the 40 nations at the bottom of the list (most corrupt) were DVCs.
+Global Perspective 39W.1 shows the corruption scores for 16 selected nations, including the two least corrupt (New Zealand and Denmark) and the two most corrupt (Afghanistan and Somalia).